 How far is Las Vegas from Phoenix and how long will the road trip take?

-The road trip from Phoenix to Las Vegas covers 300 miles along the quickest route and can be done in around 4 hours 30 minutes before adding in stops.
-This gives you a fair bit of leniency with your take-off time, as you could leave Phoenix well after lunch and still make it to Las Vegas in time for an exciting night out.
+The road trip from Phoenix to Las Vegas covers 300 miles along the Fast Route and can be done in around 4 hours and 30 minutes before adding in stops.

 Best road trip route from Phoenix to Las Vegas